uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 ## Friend/Follow Request

-* This allows you to follow someone you, so they can send you their post.
+* When author 1 tries to follow author 2, author 1's server send the follow request to author 2's server.
-* If the recipient accepts the Friend Request then you are friends
+* If the author 2 accepts the Follow Request then author 1 is following author 2.
-* If the recipient folows you, you are true friends
+    * If author 2 is also already following author 1, then they are now friends.
 * Sent to inbox of "object"
 * Example format: